braksator/HyperCrush/README.md

 HyperCrush
 ========================

 Crushes HTML or SVG code.
-Code can be raw markup, or it can be Javascript that happens to contain quotes markup within.
+Code can be raw markup, or it can be Javascript that happens to contain quoted markup within.
 It should be used in conjunction with your html-minifier and your JS minifier/terser.
 This module doesn't do everything, it just squeezes a bit more out.

 > Why?
 Standard minifiers don't quite finesse like this!